malsubrata/woo-wallet/readme.txt

 A extendable WooCommerce wallet system which support payment, partial payment, cashback reward program as well as refund for your WooCommerce store.

 == Description ==

+= THE BEST WALLET PLUGIN FOR WORDPRESS – POWERED BY WOOCOMMERCE =

 TeraWallet is an advanced digital wallet and credit system specially designed for WooCommerce.
 It empowers you to offer your customers a seamless payment experience by allowing them to deposit funds into their accounts, transfer money to other users, and make purchases using their wallet balance.